-When you buy a new car from a new car showroom, the dealer will always stress the importance of having your car serviced by him and infer that you should only use genuine branded spare parts, because if you don't, you may void the warranty.
-This is complete bullshit, but it is part of the system that new car dealers used and it even has a name - The "Front Door-Back Door" system.
-There is even a "Middle Door".
+When you buy a new car from a new car showroom, the dealer almost invariably will always stress the importance of having your car serviced by him and infer that you should only use genuine branded spare parts, because if you don't, you may void the warranty.
+This is complete bullshit, but it is part of the system that new car dealers used and it even has a name - The 'Front Door - Back Door' system.
+There is even a 'Middle Door'.

-The Front Door is the fancy showroom where you go to inspect and arrange to test-drive those nice shiny new cars.
-The salesman will negotiate a price with you and he may offer you a price that is many thousands of dollars off the recommended retail price of the car.
+The Front Door is the fancy showroom where you go to inspect and arrange to test-drive a nice shiny new car.
+The salesman will negotiate a deal with you and he may offer you a price that is many thousands of dollars off the recommended retail price of the car.
 In fact in many cases, the margin for which a new car is sold is very low.
 But there is method to the dealer's madness and it is called the Back Door - the dealer's servicing and spare parts department.

 Once you have bought the new car and go to pick it up, the salesman will most probably introduce you to the dealer's After-Market Person, who will most probably be a nice lady who will try to sell you all sorts of goods and services to enhance your new vehicle.
 You may be offered window tinting, paint protection, car body rustproofing treatment and upholstery protection treatment, all which will be very expensive and completely unnecessary.

 If you really want window tinting, you will be able to get it applied by an independent window tinter for at least half the price that the After-Market Person tries to sell it to you at the car dealer's premises.
 All modern cars are very thoroughly rustproofed, so an after-market rustproofing treatment is completely unnecessary.
 In any case, rust within many years of a car's manufacture is a warranty issue, even when the manufacturer's warranty has expired.
 A dealer who offers rustproofing treatment on a new car these days should be questioned as to the quality of the vehicles he sells.